 When the life-giving water of God begins to bubble up in your life it slowly but steadily washes over open wounds.
 It neutralizes the bitterness - the hatred - the pride that kept those wounds infected.
 It now irrigates irritated areas, and siphons off the emotional mucous that kept you from healing.
-The river of the Spirit brings healing wherever it flows and whatever it touches.
+The river of the Spirit brings healing wherever it flows and to whatever it touches.
 Let me just say, this is what's needed in our country today.
 The racial tensions that exist are eating us up.

-After all the progress that's been made politically: civil rights legislation, even the election of an African-American president - still no one trusts each other.
+After all the progress that's been made politically: civil rights legislation, even two terms of an African-American president - still no one trusts each other.

 Let me say, only Jesus can bring the healing we need.
 As long as we're black and white nothing will change.
-We need to be a new race - "a third race" the Bible calls us.
-We need to be new creations in Christ.
+We need to be new creations - "a third race" the Bible calls us.
+We need to be a new man in Christ.